 Challenges Faced: 🤔

-At the time, I still had a small knowledge in coding.
-So, coding the website will be difficult and I had to keep in mind responsiveness too.Â
+• At the time, I still had a small knowledge in back-end web development.
+So, coding the website became a challenge; I had to keep in mind responsiveness too.

 Medium-Fidelity Wireframes